sockethub/sockethub/README.md

-Using [ActivityStream](http://activitystrea.ms/) (AS) objects to pass messages to and from the web app, Sockethub acts as a smart proxy server/agent, which can maintain state, and connect to sockets, endpoints and networks that would otherwise be restricted from an application running in the browser.
+Using [ActivityStream](http://activitystrea.ms/) (AS) objects to pass messages to and from the web app, Sockethub acts as a smart proxy server/agent, which can maintain state, and connect to sockets, endpoints, and networks that would otherwise, be restricted from an application running in the browser.

 Originally inspired as a sister project to [RemoteStorage](https://remotestorage.io), and assisting in the development of